beinteractive/Uween/README.md

 ### Easings

-It implements all of Robert Penner's easings:
+You can use all of Robert Penner's easings:

 todo

-Also some special easings:
+and also some special easings:

 todo